Hazing

 Defining hazing

-Oklahoma State University defines hazing as any activity that causes or is likely to cause physical or mental discomfort or distress, that may demean, degrade, or disgrace any person, regardless of location, intent or consent of participants, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization.
-Apathy or acquiescence in the presence of hazing are not neutral acts; they are violations of this rule.
+Oklahoma State University defines hazing as engaging in any action or activity that causes or is likely to cause physical or mental discomfort or distress that may demean, degrade, or disgrace any person, regardless of location, intent, or consent of participants, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in an organization.
+Apathy or acquiescence in the presence of hazing are not neutral acts; they are violations of the Code of Conduct.

 Oklahoma State Law classifies hazing as a crime, Title 21 Oklahoma Statutes Section 1190.